13 Ways To Eat Cottage Cheese

 You heard me right, cottage cheese can actually be used to make a high protein salad dressing.
 If a creamy dressing can be made with Greek yogurt, a creamy dressing can also be made with cottage cheese.
 In fact, cottage cheese may work better in some recipes due to its mild flavor.

-If have a few greek yogurt dressing recipes like this healthy jalapeño ranch dressing that you can try with cottage cheese instead or you can make this cottage cheese green goddess salad dressing!
+If have a few greek yogurt dressing recipes like this healthy jalapeño ranch dressing that you can try with cottage cheese for a cottage cheese dressing instead or you can make this cottage cheese green goddess salad dressing!

 Closely following the salad dressing recommendation, you can also use cottage cheese as the base for many fruit or vegetable dips.
 Cottage cheese is often used as a protein substitute for mayonnaise because it preserves the creamy consistency, boosts the protein, and lowers the fat content.

-From cottage cheese bagels to easy cottage cheese flatbreads, you can combine cottage cheese with self rising flour and create a variety of high protein baked goods that have minimal ingredients and a surprisingly light and fluffy texture.
-Here are some recipe ideas:
+One of the most popular recipes on my blog is this 2 ingredient cottage cheese flatbread.
+You simply combine cottage cheese with self rising flour and create a variety of high protein baked goods that have minimal ingredients and a surprisingly light and fluffy texture.

 Add cottage cheese to muffins and loaves: